 I changed into my race clothes, brushed my teeth, and went to look for coffee.
 When I got to the café, I didn’t even have enough brain power/focus to remember that I wanted caffeine.
 I ended up eating some Lucky Charms.

-There was some super enjoyable pre-race music in the hotel all morning.
-The music the Backstreet Boys accompanied my breakfast.
+There was some super enjoyable pre-race music (Backstreet Boys) in the hotel all morning.

-As it got closer to 8am, I headed outside, dropped my stuff at gear check, and went to the starting line.
-They ended up holding the race for 15 minutes to help runners who were having trouble parking.
-Apparently, Atlantic City was hopping with multiple events this weekend.
+As it got closer to 8am, I headed outside, dropped my stuff at gear check, and went to the start.
+They held the race for 15 minutes to help runners who were having trouble parking.
+(Apparently, Atlantic City was hopping with multiple events this weekend.)

-At 8:15, we started.
-Truly, my only goal was to finish.
-I had no hopes of running a lot.
-I just wanted to make it through without lying down for a nap in the middle of the race.
+My only goal was to make it through without lying down for a nap in the middle of the race.

 My legs are feeling pretty fresh after taking it easy in North Carolina last week, and I wanted to keep them that way in preparation for the big Hollywood Half next week.
 I lightly jogged most of the first mile, ’til I slowed down to a walk.

-There were a couple other races being held that morning in addition to the half – an 11k and a 7k.
-They both started a little after the half, so it was funny to have the half field get nice and spread out, just to all of a sudden be in a big pack again and experience a lot of people passing me.
-And then again a 3rd time.
+There were a couple of other races that morning – an 11k and a 7k.
+They both started a little after the half.
+So, it was funny to have the half field get nice and spread out – just to all of a sudden be in a big pack again, experiencing lots of people passing me… Aaand then again a 3rd time.

-This was such a nice, relaxed race.
-The first 3 miles were all along the boardwalk.
+This was such a nice, relaxed race, with the first 3 miles all along the boardwalk.

 As I passed the first band, the lead singer was coming out very close to the course.
 He almost looked as though he was gonna start holding the microphone out and getting people to sing with him.
 Can you imagine – run-by audience participation/karaoke?
 It sounded fun and silly, but it didn’t happen (as far as I know).